btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 ![](/images/btcpay1-9-0-checkout.jpg)

-## 📒New recovery seed phrase view!
+## 📒 New recovery seed phrase view!

 After some deliberation and feedback, we will quickly switch up the recovery seed phrase view!
 Before we had you jump back and forth between lines 1 and 2, we've now structured it in just one plain simple list.
 No more chances to mess up the order of your seed!

 ![](/images/btcpay1-9-0-seedphrase.jpg)

-## 📚Wallet Labels export - BIP-329
+## 📚 Wallet Labels export - BIP-329

 After adding the labels locally on your transactions, we've now gone ahead and implemented [BIP-329](https://github.com/btcpayserver/btcpayserver/pull/4799), where wallet labels are exportable.
 If you've set labels for your transactions and moved to another wallet (that supports BIP-329), you can take your labels with you!
 No longer a mess in recognizing what your transactions were!

-## 🤝Restructuring how metadata is viewed.
+## 🤝 Restructuring how metadata is viewed

 You can now customize the [invoice metadata](https://docs.btcpayserver.org/Development/InvoiceMetadata/) for payments received through a Lightning Address.
 Additionally, Payment Proof will now appear in the receipt data.